fbpx

 1800 998 122Contact

-Education for Remote Area Children (India)
+Education for Remote Area Children in Eastern Himalayas (India)

 The foothills of the Eastern Himalayas are steep jungle-covered terrain, with families mostly eking out a subsistence livelihood.
 To get to school, children may have to walk up to four hours through jungle tracks.
 The dropout rate is very high, especially among girls, and contributes significantly to human trafficking.